helrond/quon/takeaways.md

 ---
-title: number
+title: Takeaways
 layout: property
 categories: property
 ---
-player gains possession of quaffle from opposing player.
-Player who has full possession is credited with takeaway.
+A takeaway occurs when a player gains possession of quaffle from opposing player.
+Player must have full possession to be credited with a takeaway.
 ##Expected Type
 * Integer